froger-me/wp-weixin/README.md

 Proxy Host  | text     | IP address or URI of the proxy host.
 Proxy Port  | text     | Port to use to connect to the proxy host.

-Depending on your server configuration, a proxy may be needed if Wordpress is behind a firewall or within a company network.
+Depending on your server configuration, a proxy may be needed if WordPress is behind a firewall or within a company network.

 ### Miscellaneous Settings

 Name                                             | Type     | Description
 ------------------------------------------------ |:--------:| --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Show Wechat name and pictures in Users list page | checkbox | Override the display of the Wordpress account names and avatars.
+Show Wechat name and pictures in Users list page | checkbox | Override the display of the WordPress account names and avatars.
 Official Account menu language awareness         | checkbox | Customise the menu of the Official Account depending on user's language.
 By default, the language of the menu corresponding to the website's default language is used.<br/>This setting is only available if WPML is activated.
-Use custom persistence for access_token          | checkbox | Use a custom persistence method for the Official Account access_token and its expiry timestamp.<br/>**Warning** - requires the implementation of:<ul><li>`add_filter('wp_weixin_get_access_info', $access_info, 10, 0);`</li><li>`add_action('wp_weixin_save_access_info', $access_info, 10, 1);`</li></ul>The parameter `$access_info` is an array with the keys `token` and `expiry`.<br/>Add the hooks above in a `plugins_loaded` action with a priority of `4` or less.<br/>Useful to avoid a race condition if the access_token information need to be shared between multiple platforms.<br/>When unchecked, access_token & expiry timestamp are stored in the Wordpress options table in the database.
+Use custom persistence for access_token          | checkbox | Use a custom persistence method for the Official Account access_token and its expiry timestamp.<br/>**Warning** - requires the implementation of:<ul><li>`add_filter('wp_weixin_get_access_info', $access_info, 10, 0);`</li><li>`add_action('wp_weixin_save_access_info', $access_info, 10, 1);`</li></ul>The parameter `$access_info` is an array with the keys `token` and `expiry`.<br/>Add the hooks above in a `plugins_loaded` action with a priority of `4` or less.<br/>Useful to avoid a race condition if the access_token information need to be shared between multiple platforms.<br/>When unchecked, access_token & expiry timestamp are stored in the WordPress options table in the database.

 ## Go PRO!

-To integrate Wechat Pay with Wordpress, there are several possibilities using exclusive plugins:
+To integrate Wechat Pay with WordPress, there are several possibilities using exclusive plugins:
 * **Use Woo WechatPay** with WP Weixin on a Woocommerce website: Woo WechatPay is a payment gateway for Woocommerce allowing a website to receive payments for orders via Wechat, both on mobile and desktop/laptop.
 See [Woo WechatPay details](https://anyape.com/woo-wechatpay.html) to see how to get it.
 * **Use WP Weixin Pay** with WP Weixin: with this extension, you can receive payments with an emulated "Transfer" screen, without needing any e-commerce plugin.
 See [WP Weixin Pay details](https://anyape.com/wp-weixin-pay.html) to see how to get it.
 * Combine all the plugins!

-The combination of WP Weixin, WP Weixin Pay and Woo WechatPay is maybe the best clean, fully documented, i18n-ready, powerful suite of plugins integrating Wordpress with Wechat.
+The combination of WP Weixin, WP Weixin Pay and Woo WechatPay is maybe the best clean, fully documented, i18n-ready, powerful suite of plugins integrating WordPress with Wechat.

 ## Functions
 The functions listed below are made publicly available by the plugin for theme and plugin developers.
 Although the main classes can theoretically be instanciated without side effect if the `$hook_init` parameter is set to `false`, it is recommended to use only the following functions as there is no guarantee future updates won't introduce changes of behaviors.